 3. Identify the Right Work

-By clearly identifying what needs to be done, and by whom, you will ensure that you are working on the right things at the right time, and not “spinning your wheels” or procrastinating with easy distractions (maybe even the next exciting new idea).
+By clearly identifying what needs to be done, and by whom, you’ll ensure that you’re working on the right things at the right time.
+You’ll stop procrastinating with easy distractions or wasting time on low value activities.
 You will be able to clearly communicate with your team on what everyone is supposed to be doing, with no uncertainty.
-Additionally, if there are questions or concerns, having a clearly laid plan will allow team members to identify them and raise questions.
-Communication becomes easier and more effective, with less ambiguity about what is to be done.

 4. Identifying Issues / Risks